Skip to main content

 How much does an MRI cost without insurance?

 There’s a wide price range for an MRI scan because many factors can impact the cost.
-According to Michael Yudelevich, MD, an independent patient advocate at My Personal Health Advocate in New York City, an MRI can range from $400 to $12,000.
+According to Michael Yudelevich, MD, an independent patient advocate at My Personal Health Advocate in New York City, an MRI can range from $400–$12,000 without insurance.

 How much does an MRI cost with insurance?

-Once you’ve paid your deductible, you’ll only be responsible for paying coinsurance or a copay for medical services.
-If you have a high-deductible health plan (HDHP), you may pay more out-of-pocket expenses, leaving you to cover most or the complete cost of your MRI if you haven’t yet met your deductible for the year.
+Once you’ve paid your deductible, you’ll only be responsible for paying coinsurance or a copay.
+If you have a high-deductible health plan (HDHP), you may pay more out-of-pocket expenses, leaving you to cover most or all of the cost of your MRI if you haven’t yet met your deductible for the year.
+If you’re unsure, contact your health insurance provider.

 “The only time I see Medicaid and Medicare not covering an MRI is because they believe that it is not required,” says Adria Goldman Gross, a medical bill advocate and CEO and president of MedWise Insurance Advocacy in Monroe, New York.
 “Many times, they recommend other avenues before they will agree to pay for an MRI.”